nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

 ### Configure a New Job Queue of Type Kubernetes

 Go to the Navigation bar on your left hand side and look at the Jobs Section.
 You should see Job Queues at the very end of the section.
-Click on the plus button next to the Job Queues entry and this will take us to a form for creating a new job queue.
+Click on the plus button next to the Job Queues entry and this will take you to a form for creating a new job queue.

 ![K8s Job Queue Add](../../media/development/core/kubernetes/k8s_job_queue_add.png)

-We can give the name "kubernetes" to the new job queue and select "Kubernetes" from the Queue Type dropdown.
+You can give the name "kubernetes" to the new job queue and select "Kubernetes" from the Queue Type dropdown.

 ![K8s Job Queue Config](../../media/development/core/kubernetes/k8s_job_queue_config.png)